TadiT7/treble_experimentations_wiki/Google-Pixel-and-Pixel-XL.md

 ## Notes

-It was not tested in depths, but all majors functionalities seems to work: camera, flash, wifi, bluetooth, sounds.
-Phone call not tested.
+Phone call doesn't work (tested with phhtreble only, which means it's likely it won't work with LineageOS neither).
+It was not tested in depths, but all other majors functionalities seems to work: camera, flash, wifi, bluetooth, sounds.

 # Pixel XL (Marlin)